copernicus-mogley/zkav.club/recording-station/README.md

 🕓 **Sessions**

-Walk in or book ahead: solo, pairs, roundtables, or live panels.
+Walk in and sign up on-site: solo, pairs, roundtables, or live panels.

 ## Formats to spark inspiration